 By now you know that’s it’s not just cavemen who followed a Paleo diet; it’s your coworker, hairdresser and your friend who just started taking CrossFit classes.
 Why are so many people following a Paleo diet?
 Are they losing weight on it?
-Even more important—will you lose weight eating Paleo?
+Even more important—will you lose weight eating this diet?

 Why are discussing cavemen eating patterns now?